casey-troxler/casey-troxler.github.io/_posts/2022-12-26-IBUILD-Innovation-in-Buildings-2022-Honorable-Mention.md

 More information about the fellowship can be found here:

-<a href="https://ibuildfellowship.org/">Link to fellowshipa>
+<a href="https://ibuildfellowship.org/">Link to fellowship</a>

-<a href="https://news.erau.edu/headlines/two-eagles-selected-for-support-from-federal-energy-efficiency-program">Link to Embry-Riddle article<a>
+<a href="https://news.erau.edu/headlines/two-eagles-selected-for-support-from-federal-energy-efficiency-program">Link to Embry-Riddle article</a>